COX acknowledges the traditional custodians of the land and waters of Australia.

 COX is built on the key principles of excellence of design, innovation in solutions, value for money, incorporation of strategic thinking in planning, and delivering benefit for both clients and the community.
 Upon these foundations, we continue to progress as a practice through industry-leading research and engagement.

-With constant changes in technology and knowledge, we are entering a new era.
 Our Research and Development team has been established to ensure we keep pace with evolving industry directions and initiatives, as well as explore areas of significance to our work.

 Their findings are critical to the evolution of our design processes by ensuring that we are informed on relevant issues and opportunities.
 The Research and Development team encourage our staff to be inquisitive and experimental in seeking the most appropriate solutions.